COINtoolbox/DRACULA/README.md

 All modules also print the information used and resulting in `info/`.

-## Adding your code
-If you want to add your code to the pipeline, put it in the one of the following dirs inside the pipeline and we will format it for you:

-	EXTERNAL_CODES/clustering/
-	EXTERNAL_CODES/reduction/

-## Sharing plots
-If you want to share plots done with (or without) the pipeline, put them in

-	share_plots/

-Please mind the name of your plots so you don't overwrite other peoples results.

 ## Advanced plotting of results
 The default plot of the results are in a figure (.png) with all the PCs colored according to the clusters.